-Brandon, Vermont is also know for his many artists and Vermont's Governor has declared has been Brandon "The Art and Soul of Vermont".
-Join us
+Brandon, Vermont is also known for its many artists and a Vermont Governor has declared Brandon “The Art and Soul of Vermont”.

 We have created Romantic Getaway Packages and offerings with you, the traveler, in mind.
 Learn more about Brandon by talking a walking tour and find out why our village is often referred to as Unhurried, Unspoiled, Unforgettable!

 Ever wondered how Ben & Jerry’s make ice cream?
 Visit the factory and they will take you from the Family Farms that supply their milk & cream all the way through our factory where Vermont’s Finest is made.